 Every theater that showed the film had a cardboard cut-out installed in the lobby of Alfred Hitchcock pointing to his wristwatch with a note from the director saying "The manager of this theatre has been instructed at the risk of his life, not to admit to the theatre any persons after the picture starts.
 Any spurious attempts to enter by side doors, fire escapes or ventilating shafts will be met by force.
 The entire objective of this extraordinary policy, of course, is to help you enjoy PSYCHO more.
 Alfred Hitchcock"

-Alfred Hitchcock deferred his standard $250,000 salary in lieu of 60% of the film's net profits.
+Alfred Hitchcock wanted to make this movie so much that he deferred his standard $250,000 salary in lieu of 60% of the film's gross.
+Paramount, believing that the film would do poorly at the box office, agreed.
 His personal earnings from the film exceeded $15 million.
-Adjusted for inflation, that amount would now top $150 million in 2006 dollars.
+Adjusted for inflation, that amount would be just over $120 million in 2016 dollars.

 One of the reasons Alfred Hitchcock shot the movie in black and white was he thought it would be too gory in color.
 But the main reason was that he wanted to make the film as inexpensively as possible (under $1 million).
 He also wondered if so many bad, inexpensively made, b/w "B" movies did so well at the box office, what would happen if a really good, inexpensively made, b/w movie was made.